Mokpo: Mayor

 Mokpo began its local government in 1994.
 In July 1995 it inaugurated its first mayor, Gwon I Dam, who had been the president of the Munhwa broadcasting corporation.
 The city's lack of supply in the past caused Gwon to focus on improving the city's water supplies.
 In 2000, the mayor officially provided aid for North Korea in the form of rice shipments.
 However, Gwon came into conflict with the leaders of the Democratic Party over fair election practices, causing him to leave the party.
 He filed a lawsuit against the Democratic Party, which the courts subsequently rejected.

-Jeon Tae Hong, the next mayor, made some important contributions to Mokpo's government, but he died suddenly in 2005.
-Following his death, Jeong Jong Deuk was elected mayor, promising protection of the tourism industry.
-Once in office, Deuk responded to concerns about the depressed condition of the old downtown area by establishing the Office of Original City Replanning and adopted the slogan "City of Light."
+Jeon Tae-hong, the next mayor died suddenly in 2005.
+Following his death, Jeong Jong-deuk was elected mayor, promising protection of the tourism industry.
+Once in office, Jeong responded to concerns about the depressed condition of the old downtown area by establishing the Office of Original City Re-planning and adopted the slogan "City of Light."
+Jeong was re-elected in June 2010, serving his third consecutive term as Mayor of Mokpo.
+His final term focused on industrial expansion and old downtown revitalization.
+His signature policies included the development of the Daeyang Industrial Complex.

-Deuk was re-elected in 2006 and, during his second term, the city received several civil and tourism awards.
-He faced criticism from the local press regarding Mokpo's ability to draw people into the city and changing the attitudes regarding the city's imbalanced economy.

-Another dispute arose in 2009, when non-governmental organizations based in Mokpo sued the government to disclose information about budgetary spending, which had been controlled by a city committee chosen by the mayor.
-The courts sided with the organizations, saying that the budget plan should be reported and monitored.
+Park Hong-ryul was elected as an independent candidate, becoming as the first leader of the municipality in municipal history.
+His election was widely accepted as unexpected outcome in the democratic stronghold.

+During his first term, Park prioritized fiscal stabilization and tourism infrastructure.
+He took initiative in the construction of the Mokpo Marine Cable Car, which became a landmark attraction for regional tourism.
+He also focused on reducing municipal debt and initiating early discussions regarding administrative integration with neighboring Muan and Sinan counties.

+Kim Jong-sik (2018–2022 / 40th Term) of the Democratic Party was elected in June 2018.
+Kim re-branded Mokpo as South Korea's official "City of Flavors" (Mat-ui Dosi) to leverage its culinary heritage.
+His administration established three core future growth engines of renewable energy (offshore wind power), a seafood export processing complex, and coastal Tourism.
+Under his tenure, the city was officially designated as a national tourism hub city, achieving more than 7 million tourists in the year of 2019.